 The resulting carbon is then sold to drink companies, greenhouses, and renewable fuel manufacturers.
 It can also be mixed with water and pumped underground into the basaltic rock formations, where it reacts with compounds to become solid carbonite.

-A single collector can remove around 50 tons of carbon annually — roughly the carbon footprint of a single American.
+A single collector can remove around 50 tons of CO2 annually — roughly the carbon footprint of a single American.

 The company doesn’t want to be seen as a cure-all.
 It faces obvious limitations in terms of scale and cost, but it does see its value as one part of a broader solution to climate change.

 “It’s not enough if there is only Climeworks in the world,” said Flury.
 “We also need forestation and other solutions.”